shielakri/ubuntu_on_asus_zenbook_pro_duo/issues_and_solutions.md

 #### Netflix looses sound
 Booting Windows after having used Ubuntu results in Netflix placing the play symbol over the video which is playing, but with no sound.
 The quick fix is just to update the page.
 It happens only once, but after every time Ubuntu has been booted last.
 It's interesting as this happened on my previous laptop as well.

+#### The clock is one hour wrong
+This happens when i boot into Windows after using Ubuntu.
+It corrects itself after some time.

 ## Good to know